Raheem Layne: Los Angeles Chargers

 After going unselected in the 2022 NFL draft, Layne was signed by the Los Angeles Chargers as an undrafted free agent.
 He was released at the final roster cuts but was subsequently brought back on the practice squad.
 He was elevated to the active roster for their game against the Arizona Cardinals, and made his NFL debut in the game, appearing on nine special teams snaps.
 He was signed to the active roster on December 26, 2022.
 He finished the season having played six games while recording two tackles.

 On October 18, 2023, the Chargers placed Layne on injured reserve due to a torn ACL.

 New York Giants

 On August 15, 2024, Layne signed with the New York Giants.
 He was waived on August 27, and re-signed to the practice squad.
 Layne was promoted to the active roster on December 21.
 On December 24, it was announced that Layne would miss the remainder of the season after suffering a torn meniscus in the Giant's Week 16 loss to the Atlanta Falcons.

 On August 26, 2025, Layne was waived by the Giants as part of final roster cuts and re-signed to the practice squad the next day.
+He was promoted to the active roster on December 27.

+On August 30, 2026, Layne was released by the Giants and re-signed to the practice squad.